All Episodes

 Thanks for mentioning that.

-So my dog is uh having a great sleep right now, and he doesn't mind that I'm messing with his feet.
+So, my dog is uh having a great sleep right now, and he doesn't mind that I'm messing with his feet.

-He's like totally, totally comfortable.
+Nice, he's like totally, totally comfortable.

-He's like, wait, what are you doing?
+Oh, yeah, he's like, Wait, what are you doing?

 Huh?

-Yeah, that's that's exactly what he's saying.
+He's like, Seriously, man, my feet, yeah, that's that's exactly what he's saying.

-Um that surprised me about this dog is that he does not react to pain like other dogs.
+Um, one of the things that surprised me about this dog is that he does not react to pain like other dogs.

 I didn't even know about it until a couple hours later.

-And so, of course, I I treated it.
+And so, of course, I treated it.

-We we use some super glue to put it back together after we cleanse the wound and everything.
+We used some super glue to put it back together after we cleansed the wound, but he wasn't reacting to it at all.

-Whereas I have another dog that is just the worst wimp ever, that any little thing is like, ah, like it's the end of the world.
+Whereas I have another dog that is just the worst wimp ever, that any little thing is like, like it's the end of the world.

-Uh so your other dog that you said is more of a wimp.
+Uh, so your other dog that you said is more of a wimp, what kind of dog is he?

 If your foot just lands near her, sometimes she will scream.